SkylineCommunications/SLC-SDM-ObjectLinking/README.md

-# Skyline.DataMiner.SDM.Ticketing
+# Skyline.DataMiner.SDM.ObjectLinking

 ## About

-Contains classes to easily interact with Ticketing SDM
+Contains the models and helper classes to interact with the standard object linking model.

-## Projects

-* For more information about Skyline.DataMiner.SDM.Ticketing, see [SDM.Ticketing/README.md](SDM.Ticketing/README.md).

 ### About DataMiner